Epsilon-Lee/Epsilon-Lee.github.io/_posts/log/2019-12-13-recent-advances-in-na-nmt.md

 > "This allows for substantial theoretical improvements in generation speed when applied to architectures that can process output sequence in parallel."

-Their initial speed up is $\times 2$, without loss of performance for NMT compared to a greedy non-parallel autoregressive decoder.
+Their initial speed up is $$\times 2$$, without loss of performance for NMT compared to a greedy non-parallel autoregressive decoder.

 > One common feature among recent architectures such as the Transformer and convolutional sequence-to-sequence models is an increased capacity for parallel computation. [...]
 While advances in this direction have allowed for significantly faster training, outputs are still generated one token at a time during inference, [...] in light of this limitation, a growing body of work is concerned with different approaches to accelerating generation for autoregressive models.